We can restrict SQL database users to fire some critical queries, e.g., Update, Delete, etc., through SQL Server Management Studio.

-This article will guide you on how to assign specific permissions to SQL Server database user for accessing a table residing in the database.
-Kindly follow the below-mentioned steps, in order to proceed:
+This article will guide you on how to assign specific permissions to SQL Server database users for accessing a table residing in the database.
+Kindly follow the below-mentioned steps to proceed:

-- Login to the SQL Server via SQL Server Management Studio, by using the below-mentioned login details as shown in the following image.
+1. Log in to the SQL Server via SQL Server Management Studio using the login details below, as shown in the following image.
 Please refer to connect MsSQL database using management studio for more details.

 - Server type: Database Engine